RokLenarcic/memento/doc/tiered.md

 Entry is returned from cache IF PRESENT, otherwise upstream is hit.
 The returned value is NOT added to cache.

-After the operation the entry is either in local or upstream cache.
+After the operation the tag is either in local or upstream cache.

 Useful when you don't want entries from upstream accumulating in local cache, and you're feeding the local cache via some other means: